 Students who are interested in the Business Internship Program should contact their department chair within the College of Business or the Career Counselor, located in Vicki Lord Larson Hall 2100, 715-836-3487.
 Additional information is available on the College of Business website.

 The College of Business faculty strongly encourage all business students to study abroad and/or complete an international internship.
 In today’s business world there are no longer hundreds of isolated markets but rather many very interconnected markets within a global economy.
 Chances are high that a student majoring in business will end up in a career which will require knowledge and skills needed for operating effectively in the international markets.
 Employers are looking for individuals who demonstrate self-confidence, independence, global awareness, and knowledge of a multicultural world.
 To help students gain these skills and competencies, many opportunities exist for them to study outside of the United States.
+Many courses taken abroad or away contribute to the Liberal Education or 120-credit requirements.
+Courses contributing to a College of Business major must be taken at an AACSB-accredited institution or be approved by the department chair prior to enrollment.
 Additional information about study abroad programs is available on the Center for International Education website.

 Business students can apply the functional knowledge and communication skills gained in the classroom through service in the community.
 Service-learning is an academic experience that combines community services with intentional learning goals, reflection, and critical analysis.
 It offers students the opportunity to apply knowledge gained in the classroom through service to others.
 All UW-Eau Claire undergraduates are required to complete 30 or more clock hours of curricular, extracurricular, or co-curricular service-learning.
 Acceptable activities can take many forms.
 Service-learning activities may be integrated into a course or may involve participation in a community service program or internship.
 Service-learning projects are typically unpaid.
 Information regarding the completion of the service-learning requirement can be obtained from the department chairs or the University’s Service-Learning website.